safient/safes/README.md

 ### Navigating to a new screen

-There are two ways to navigate one is using Link which is equivalent to a tag and other is Problematically using Redirect
+There are two ways to navigate one is using Link which is equivalent to a tag and other is programmatically using Redirect

 ##### Example